agsandquist/NEON_StormSelect/README.md

 storm_select() function definintion to control how you want to filter out storms.
 Variables a, b, c, d, e, f, g, p, and q in lines 71-79 can be set to 0 or 1 to turn the filter on or off, respectively.
 The variables highest, excess, metric, small, med, large, temp_thresh, and perc_thresh can also be edited to change the limits of their associated filtering functions.
-For example, temp_thresh could be changed from 0.0 to 2.0 to change the limiting temperature (degrees Celcius) for storms to removed for assumed snowfall.
+For example, temp_thresh could be changed from 0.0 to 2.0 to change the limiting temperature (degrees Celcius) for storms to be removed for assumed snowfall.

 Future python files will be added to run regression and plotting functions on the selected storm files.